5 Queries

 - Switch to Design View.

-Close the query and answer the question to save the changes with Yes.
+Close the query and save the changes.

 Name the query OrderRowAmount and click OK.

-5.10 First order per customer
+5.10 First Order per Customer

 Task 5.7 File: candy365.accdb